Best Hotels in Djerba: Resort Zone or Houmt Souk Riad? (2026)

 Best for families

-Families often do well in larger resort properties because Djerba lends itself to low-stress holidays.
-The slower pace of the island also helps make the stay feel relaxed rather than scheduled, which is part of the reason Djerba works so well for longer family breaks.
+Families do well at the larger resort properties — Seabel Rym Beach and Djerba Plaza both have kids’ clubs and shallow pool areas.
+The slower pace of the island helps make the stay feel relaxed rather than scheduled, which is part of the reason Djerba works so well for longer family breaks.
+Most resorts offer half-board or all-inclusive packages that keep costs predictable.

 Best for couples